LarsSelbekk/rudolfs-with-auth/README.md

 The fork is only intended for personal use, no guarantees are provided.

-To use the edit-access authentication feature, use the CLI option `--private-key-file <PATH>` (or environment variable `RUDOLFS_PRIVATE_KEY_FILE=<PATH>`) with the path to the HS256 private key you wish to use.
+To use the edit-access authentication feature, use the CLI option `--auth-key <KEY>` (or environment variable `RUDOLFS_AUTH_KEY=<KEY>`) with KEY as the hex-formatted HS256 private key you wish to use.
+One can use `openssl rand 32 | base64` to get a good size key.
 When the option is set, clients will need to include a token to upload files.
 Note that downloading files is still allowed unauthenticated.
-To generate the token, copy your private key (non-base64-encoded) to [jwt.io](https://jwt.io/) and use it to generate a token with the `HS256` algorithm and a payload like this:
+To generate the token, copy your private key to [jwt.io](https://jwt.io/) and use it (check the box for base64-encoded) to generate a token with the `HS256` algorithm and a payload like this:

 ```json
 {